-Jewelry and adornment are the oldest of human traditions dating back 100,00 years to shells and beads, and Kria strives to nurture a kinship with those instincts and the mysticism surrounding them.
-Both of Kria's recent Cod Collections are studies of the fish which has sustained Icelandic culture for centuries and focus on extracting objects for ritualization.
-From first discovering an Arctic Tern, or Kria, skeleton on a black lava beach east of my birthplace, Reykjavik, I began to cultivate my inspiration from friends and family and where we all live in relation to Nature and continue on the paths of discovery and alchemy.
+Jewelry and adornment are the oldest of human traditions dating back 100,00 years with shells and beads.
+Kria strives to nurture a kinship with those instincts and the mysticism surrounding them and focuses on extracting objects for ritualization.
+From first discovering a skeleton of an Arctic Tern, or Kria, on a black lava beach east of her birthplace, Reykjavik, Johanna Methusalemsdottir began to cultivate her inspiration.

-Kria has been named 2013 Product Line of the Year by the The Reykjavik Grapevine, featured in revered fashion publications including Elle, Visionaire, Purple, and Another Magazine, nominated for The Cultural Award of Iceland, exhibited in the Nordic Fashion Biennale in Seattle, worn by musician Beth Orton in television and concert appearances, featured in the Autumn/Winter 2012 Mara Hoffman campaign, and is now available in Helmut Lang stores in New York and London.
+Kria will be exhibited in the 2014 Nordic Fashion Biennale at the Museum of Applied Arts in Frankfurt, and also appeared in the last Biennale at the Nordic Heritage Museum in Seattle.
+The collection has been named 2013 Product Line of the Year by the The Reykjavik Grapevine, featured in Elle, Visionaire, Purple, the New York Times, and Another Magazine, nominated for The Cultural Award of Iceland, worn by musician Beth Orton in television and concert appearances, featured in the A/W 2012 Mara Hoffman campaign, and is available in stores internationally including Helmut Lang exclusively in London and in New York.